omrilotan/isbot/README.md

 ## How `isbot` maintains accuracy

-> `isbot`'s main feature is the accurate identification of bots using a regular expression.
+> `isbot`'s prized possession is the accurate identification of bots using a regular expression.
 It uses expansive and regularly updated lists of user agent strings to create a regular expression that matches bots and only bots.
 >
 > This is done by using a lookbehind pattern which is not supported in all environments.
 A fallback is provided for environments that do not support lookbehind which is less accurate.
 The test suite includes a percentage of false positives and false negatives which is deemed acceptable for the fallback: 1% false positive and 75% bot coverage.